Only Love (Mary J. Blige song)

 "Only Love" is a song by American singer Mary J. Blige.
 It was written by Blige, Charles Hinshaw, David "Lucky Daye" Brown, Warren Felder and Andrew Wansel, and produced by Felder and Wansel under the production moniker Pop & Oak.
 The song is built around a sample of "Doctor Love" (1977) by American girl group First Choice.
 Due to the inclusion of the sample, Allan Felder, Norman Harris, and Ron Tyson are also credited as songwriters.
-The song was released as a single on July 12, 2018 and peaked at number five on the US Adult R&B Songs.
+The song was released by Republic Records as a single on July 12, 2018 and was intended for inclusion on her then-upcoming fifteenth studio album.
+On the charts, it peaked at number five on the US Adult R&B Songs.